How to care for composite decking

 Common maintenance mistakes

 When cleaning composite decking, some homeowners make mistakes that can increase the amount of care they’ll have to perform on their deck later.
-Common composite decking maintenance mistakes include:
+Common composite deck maintenance mistakes include:

 - Using an inappropriate cleaner: Selecting the right cleaner is critical.
 When shopping for a cleaner, make sure to look closely at the label and never choose a “deck cleaner” that is chlorine-based.
 If the cleaner’s active ingredients include sodium hypochlorite, this means that it has bleach.
 This material will severely corrode your deck, leading to damage and discoloration.
 It can also harm nearby plants and worsen any mold or mildew issues.
 To avoid this mistake, pick a cleaner that is non-toxic and sodium percarbonate based.